RhodaAdigun/Alx-simple_shell/README.md

 **Compilation**

-All your files were compiled using gcc, with the options -Wall -Werror -Wextra -pedantic -std=gnu89
+All files were compiled using gcc, with the options -Wall -Werror -Wextra -pedantic -std=gnu89